emanic/calico/master/getting-started/openstack/installation/redhat.md

 {% include ppa_repo_name %}

-Add the EPEL repository -- see <https://fedoraproject.org/wiki/EPEL>.
+Add the EPEL repository (see <https://fedoraproject.org/wiki/EPEL>).
 You may have already added this to install OpenStack.

 Configure the Calico repository: